Many products are advertised to decorate, cleanse, tighten or detox vagina but could they do more harm than good?

 Glittery “Passion Dust” is a sweet edible powder that sparkles and is inserted an hour before sex.
 Not a good idea to be adding more sugar for bacteria to proliferate in.

-Lube: avoid lubes that are flavoured or warming (they tend to contain more glycerin – a sugar alcohol) which can lead to more yeast proliferation.
+Lube: avoid lubes that are flavoured or warming (they tend to contain more glycerin – a sugar alcohol) which can lead to more yeast proliferation or thrush.
 Also, oil based lubricants and Vaseline may be more difficult to break down and can alter the pH in your vagina.

 *Recommendation: Not all people are prone to getting yeast infections, but if you are it helps to take some extra precautions and avoid products that may increase your risk.
 If unsure, always speak to your GP or health care provider first.